tum-gis/sddi-security-federation-framework/DS/README.md

 ## Preparing the WAYF for the first use
-Note: Make sure you have installed `curl`.
+*Note: Make sure you have installed `curl`.*

-Before the WAYF can be used for the first time **and** each time the list of IdPs change, the WAYF's list of IdPs must be synchronized.
+Before the WAYF can be used for the first time **and** each time the list of IdPs changes, the WAYF's list of IdPs must be synchronized.
 This is a manual process and can done via the following steps:

 ````
 cd /opt/discovery-service